Physician: Frequently Asked Questions

-Each medical school has their own requirements.
+Each medical school has its own requirements.
 Check the requirements of the medical school that you are interested in.
-The University of Mississippi Medical School requires 6 semester hours in each of the following disciplines: english, mathematics, biology, inorganic chemistry, organic chemistry, physics and 6 additional semester hours in upper level science/mathematics courses, e.g., biology, chemistry, physics or mathematics.
+The University of Mississippi Medical School requires 6 semester hours in each of the following disciplines: English, mathematics, biology, inorganic chemistry, organic chemistry, physics and 6 additional semester hours in upper-level science/mathematics courses, e.g., biology, chemistry, physics or mathematics.

 For additional information, you may contact AMCAS at:

 2501 M Street, NW

 Washington, DC 20037-1300

 You can also find more information on the AMCAS website.